On September 30, wear an orange shirt to say that Every Child Matters

 Orange Shirt Day Activities

-• Whether your community of faith is meeting in person, online, or both, please ask people to wear orange for a community picture.
+- Whether your community of faith is meeting in person, online, or both, please ask people to wear orange for a community picture.
 It could be a group photo, a Zoom call screenshot, or a photo collage.
-Share your photos on Facebook and Twitter (include the hashtags #OrangeShirtDay, #EveryChildMatters, and #UCCan).
+Share your photos on Facebook, Instagram, and other social media (include the hashtags #OrangeShirtDay, #EveryChildMatters, and #UCCan).